-1 CERTIFICATE OF TITLE ACT FOR VESSELS 2 SECTION 1.
+SECTION 1.
 SHORT TITLE.
-This act may be cited as the Certificate of Title Act for 3 4 Vessels.
-5 SECTION 2.
+This [act] may be cited as the Certificate of Title Act for Vessels.

+SECTION 2.
 DEFINITIONS.

+(a) In this [act]:

-6 (a) [In this {act}] [The following definitions apply to {this act} and do not apply to 7 {state statutes governing licensing or registration} if the same term is used in {that act} {those 8 acts}].
-9 (1) "Barge" means a vessel described in 46 U.S.C.
-Section 102 and which is 10 neither propelled by sail, paddles, oar, or the like, nor fitted for propulsion by sail, paddles, oar, 11 or the like.
-12 (2) "Builder's certificate" means a certificate of the facts of build of a vessel 13 described in 46 C.F.R.
-Section 67.99.
-14 (3) "Buyer" means a person that buys or contracts to buy a vessel.
-15 (4) "Buyer in ordinary course of business", has the meaning ascribed in [Uniform 16 Commercial Code Section 1-201(b)(9)], except that a buyer in ordinary course of business does 17 not lose that status solely because no existing certificate of title was signed and delivered to the 18 buyer or no new certificate of title listing the buyer as owner of record was created.
-19 (5) "Cancel", with respect to a certificate of title, means to make the certificate 20 ineffective.
-21 (6) "Casualty" includes a collision, lightning strike, fire, explosion, or the running 22 aground of a vessel.
+- (1) "Barge" means a vessel described in 46 U.S.C. § 102 and which is neither propelled by sail, oar, or the like, nor fitted for propulsion by sail, oar, or the like. - (2) "Builder's certificate" means a certificate of the facts of build of a vessel described in 46 C.F.R. § 67.99. - (3) "Buyer" means a person that buys or contracts to buy a vessel. - (4) "Buyer in ordinary course of business" means a person that buys a vessel in good faith, without knowledge that the sale violates the rights of another person in the vessel, and in ordinary course from a person, other than a pawnbroker, in the business of selling vessels of that kind.
+A person buys a vessel in ordinary course if the sale comports with the usual or customary practices in the kind of business in which the seller is engaged or with the seller's own usual or customary practices.
+A buyer in ordinary course of business may buy for cash, by exchange of other property, or on secured or unsecured credit, and may acquire a vessel under a pre-existing contract for sale.
+Only a buyer that takes possession of the vessel or has a right to recover the vessel from the seller under [Uniform Commercial Code Article 2] may be a buyer in ordinary course of business.
+The term does not include a person that acquires a vessel in a transfer in bulk or as security for or in total or partial satisfaction of a money debt.
+A buyer in ordinary course of business does not lose that status solely because no existing certificate of title was signed and delivered to the buyer or no new certificate of title listing the buyer as owner of